shakilmith/documentation/frontend/react/hooks/usestate-hook/index.md

 Instead of update all the elements or properties (using the spread operator), it only updates or modify the requested property or properties.
 This approach avoids overwriting the entire object, ensuring that unchanged properties remain intact and prevent the accidental loss of state properties that are not directly involved in the update.

-So, in this post, we go thorough all the approaches how to use useState hook in our react application at the same time we also discussed how to update state using the setState built in function.
+So, in this post, we discussed all the possible approaches how to use useState hook in our react application, at the same time we also enlighten how to update state using the setState built in function.

 **Key things to note about useState hook in React**